Cyclotron: K-factor

-is known as the "K-factor", and is used to characterize the maximum beam energy of a cyclotron.
+is known as the "K-factor", and is used to characterize the maximum kinetic beam energy of protons (quoted in MeV).
 It represents the theoretical maximum energy of protons (with Q and A equal to 1) accelerated in a given machine.

 Particle trajectory

 While the trajectory followed by a particle in the cyclotron is conventionally referred to as a "spiral", it is more accurately described as a series of arcs of constant radius.
-The particle speed, and therefore orbital radius, only increases at the accelerating gaps.
+The particles' speed, and therefore orbital radius, only increases at the accelerating gaps.
 Away from those regions, the particle will orbit (to a first approximation) at a fixed radius.